learn-with-me/books-self-help/src/The Automatic Millionaire/highlights.md

 The main takeaways from this book are:

 - Having a plan is very very important.
 Nothing works without a plan.
 - Forget discipline, budgeting, etc. All you need is automation.
-The author has stresed over this topic in his entire book.
+The author has stressed over this topic in his entire book.

 ## Introduction